DRYER VENT FIRES REPORT

 Dryer Fire Facts:

 Dryer exhaust fires now surpass creosote (chimney) fires in frequency on a national level.
 In 1998, the most recent statistics available, the Consumer Product Safety Commission reports that over 15,600 dryer fires occurred killing 20 people, injuring 370 more and causing over $75.4 million in property damage.
-According to the CPSC, in most of these cases the culprit was lint getting into the machine’s heating element, sparking and fueling a fire.
+According to the CPSC, in most of these cases, the culprit was lint getting into the machine’s heating element, sparking and fueling a fire.
 Not surprisingly, some fire departments and insurance companies now require that dryer vents be inspected and cleaned regularly.

-- With gas dryers, there is also concern of carbon monoxide (CO) poisoning.
+- With gas dryers, there is also the concern of carbon monoxide (CO) poisoning.
 Since lint and flue gases use the same avenue of exit from the house, a blocked vent can cause CO fumes to back up into the house.
 These fumes are colorless and odorless and they can be fatal.
 Low-level CO poisoning mimics flu symptoms (without the fever): headache, weakness, nausea, disorientation and deep fatigue.
 At higher levels, occupants can fall asleep, lapse into a coma and die.

 - Clothes are damp or hotter than usual at the end of the cycle.